 View more random threads:

-- CS301 GDB Sol.............Do you think the efforts made by the Government of Pakistan to boost the SMEs sector are in the right direction?Discuss
+- First gdb MGT401 Financial Accounting 23 October 2012.............Do you think the efforts made by the Government of Pakistan to boost the SMEs sector are in the right direction?Discuss

 Although many steps have been taken by government of Pakistan for the promotion SME sector e.g. initialization of SME policy development, Industrial Information Network, Industry Support Program and founding of institutions on provincial bases.
 And there has been some success on limited bases like the awareness-creation role (cluster-development) of the project has been particularly important, and achieved considerable success.